Welcome to our website!

 We’re happy that you’ve come to visit.

 Please take a look around.
-The top menu contains information on joining Media Alliance, subscribing to the Jobfile Bulletin, scheduled classes and workshops, and information on fiscal sponsorship.
+The top menu contains information on joining Media Alliance and information on fiscal sponsorship.

 To submit an event for the Bay Area event calender, click on “Open Full Calender” by the mini-calender in the right hand sidebar and follow the instructions.

-On the left hand side, you can make a donation to support Bay Area advocacy for democratic communications, pick up a press list or a Media How-To Guide, or grab information on Internet freedom, surveillance, accountability and representation, media ownership or communication worker rights.
+On the left hand side, you can make a donation to support Bay Area advocacy for democratic communications, use our press release service or pick up a Media How-To Guide, and grab information on Internet freedom, surveillance, accountability and representation, media ownership or communication worker rights.
 If you are looking for information on something in particular, use the search button to find related articles.

-There is also an archive of some of the best articles from MediaFile, MA’s publication in the 2000’s.
+There are also archives of some of the best articles from MediaFile, MA’s publication in the 2000’s and and an archive-in-process of Propaganda Review, MA’s publication in the 1980’s.